 For the full APY comparison framework and account selection guide, see the High-Yield Savings hub.

-Money market accounts sit at the intersection of savings and checking — you earn competitive interest rates (4.0–5.0% APY at the best banks) while retaining the ability to write checks and use a debit card.
+Money market accounts sit at the intersection of savings and checking — you earn competitive interest rates while retaining the ability to write checks and use a debit card.
+As of July 8, 2026, the best money market accounts pay between 3.25% and 3.90% APY.
 For savers with larger balances who occasionally need to access their funds directly, an MMA can be more practical than a high-yield savings account that requires ACH transfers for every withdrawal.

 Best Money Market Accounts at a Glance